top of page

 Managing snoring and sleep apnea is lifelong.
 Treatments may involve CPAP, Oral Appliance Therapy, Positional Therapy (sleeping on one’s side), behavioural therapy (losing weight), or surgical therapy when all else fails.

-It may take 6-12 weeks to fully calibrate (adjust) an oral appliance so that it is managing your snoring and apnea.
+It may take up to 6-12 weeks to fully calibrate (adjust) an oral appliance so that it is managing your snoring and apnea.
 Treatments may also be combined.
+For example, Positional Therapy (sleeping on your side) in combination with Oral Appliance Therapy.

 9. What is involved with secure online virtual consultations?

-From the Home page on my website lovemysleep.ca, simply click on the consult most appropriate to you.
+From the Home page on my website lovemysleep.ca, simply click on the consultation most appropriate to you.

-Please be re-assured that all electronic transmission is done securely through a secure commercial online virtual portal program that specializes in medical electronic transmission.
+Please be re-assured that all electronic transmission is done securely through a secure commercial online virtual portal program that specializes in medical electronic transmission (Jane App).

 Most consultations before, after, and follow-up, may be done virtually.
 This is convenient, as well as cost and time efficient.